 It was not long before I slipped besides the deep waters of the river looking for my way home.
 I had slipped through the shadows of the city to give the sirens the slip, but had been slowly pushed here, trapped between my pursuers and the water’s edge.

 A sound of footfalls filled the night, and I slipped silently down an unlightened wooden dock like a fox through the forests, hoping the darkness would hide me as my pursuers passed by.
 I made it to the end of the dock and began to crouch as the sound of boots on wood echoed behind me.
 The night should have hid my escape, but it seemed my pursuers had tracked me successfully.
 Running water lapped against the dock around me.
 I stood tall and turned putting the river at my back.
 I was unsurprised by what I found before me.

 The dreaded Belgun stood halfway down the dock, his gun pointed at my heart, his smile pointed at my failure.
 The man wore a tan shirt and dark brown jeans.
 His leather jacket looked worn yet professional, and matched his dark brown sable fedora if not his pale skin.
 The Belgun had failed to stop me from rescuing many ancestors, though he had tried.
 He believed they belonged in the temples he called museums that they had been hidden within.
 A protector of the colonizers’ loot.
 He had hunted me across the world, using the local warriors of each city to try and stop me.
 Always to no avail.

 True to form the warriors of this city stood around him.
 They each wore identical costumes of blue and brass, all with guns, likewise pointed at my heart.
-I turned sideways and ran my fingers along the brim of my hat and smiled, like the coyote I was.
+I turned sideways and ran my fingers along the brim of my black hat and smiled, like the coyote I was.